gvwilson/sdxpy/src/layout/index.md

 based on [%i "Brubeck, Matt" "Matt Brubeck's" url="brubeck_matt" %] [tutorial][browser_engine_tutorial] and on [Pavel Panchekha][panchekha_pavel] and [Chris Harrelson's][harrelson_chris] book [*Web Browser Engineering*][browser_engineering].
-Since our focus is layout
+Since our focus is layout,
 we will create objects ourselves to represent [%i "DOM" %] nodes rather than parsing HTML.